g14a/g14a.github.io/_posts/golang/channels/2021-04-05-how-I-learnt-Go-Channels-p3.md

 The `select` keyword is generally paired with the `for` loop in Go.
 We either loop infinitely if we have no clue about how much data we get into our channels, or in a `for range` loop.

 Let's see how `select` works in the following program.
 We initialize two unbuffered channels `helloChan` and `worldChan` and pass data into it in two seperate goroutines.
+Notice how we didn't use a `for` loop here because we know that only one data element is going to be received by the channel.

 ```go
 package main